Polyurethane adheres perfectly to the wood and has a glossy moisture-resistant coating. So, how to remove it from wood?

 Turpentine can soften polyurethane, but it can’t remove it.
 So, you can use turpentine to soften it and then use a paint remover to remove it.

 Mineral spirit isn’t strong enough to dissolve and remove polyurethane.
-So, you shouldn’t use it.
-Mineral spirit is a petroleum-distilled solvent that removes latex and oil-based paints.
-But, can’t remove top coats.
+It’s a petroleum-distilled solvent that removes latex and oil-based paints only.

 Goo gone can’t remove polyurethane.
 You can use Goo gone to remove stains and dirt from surfaces.
-However, goo gone isn’t strong enough to penetrate or dissolve a sealant.
+However, goo gone isn’t strong enough to penetrate or dissolve a sealer.